 Use centralized logging across Scalekit, your backend, and the authentication service

-Use version control to track configuration files and update default values securely
+Use version control to query configuration files and update default values securely

 Wrapping Up: SSO without the overhead